Saxonburg, Pennsylvania: History

 After a few years, Roebling left farming to return to his career as an engineer.
 He developed a way to produce wire rope or cable, and used it in several of his projects, beginning with an aqueduct.
 He produced the wire rope at a workshop on his property in Saxonburg.
 He designed several suspension bridges, including two in Pittsburgh and one in Philadelphia.
 His most famous is his Brooklyn Bridge in New York.
 The Roebling Museum in the borough maintains several artifacts of his notable career.

 In November 1920, KDKA radio, regarded as the world's first commercial radio station, began broadcasting from East Pittsburgh.
-Later it located its transmitter in neighboring Clinton Township of Butler County.
+Later it relocated its transmitter in neighboring Clinton Township in Butler County.
 While the transmitter facility is no longer in Butler County, artifacts of it remain on display at the Saxonburg Museum, co-located with Roebling Park.

 Saxonburg's radio history continues with an internet-based radio station, saxonburgradio.com.
-The station, which is privately owned, has served the borough and surrounding southern Butler County with music and local news since October 25, 2015.
+The station, which is being acquired by the Knoch School District, has served the borough and surrounding southern Butler County with music and local news since October 25, 2015.
 The station also broadcasts over the air on micropower levels throughout Saxonburg on AM 1620 and FM 100.3 under FCC Part 15 rules.